Falloff of the Weyl scalars in binary black hole spacetimes: Methodology

 We studied an equal-mass binary system with an initial separation of $6M$ and both black holes initially non-spinning.
 The configuration studied in~\cite{Pollney:2009ut} had a larger initial separation and hence a longer gravitational wave signal.
 However, the length of the wave signal should not be important for measuring the falloff, so we ran a shorter simulation for computational efficiency.
 We computed standard Bowen-York~\cite{Bowen:1980yu,Brandt:1997tf} initial data with parameters given in Table~\ref{tab:initialdata} using the \code{TwoPunctures}~\cite{Ansorg:2004ds} code.

 In our simulations, calculation of the Weyl scalars was performed by \code{WeylScal4}, a component of the open Einstein Toolkit~\cite{einsteintoolkit}.
-We have adapted \code{WeylScal4} to utilise the \code{Llama} multipatch framework and have performed careful testing against analytic results for the $I$-invariant~\cite{Baker:2001sf} in Kerr, as well as cross-checking \code{WeylScal4} against the \code{Psikadelia} code.
+We have adapted \code{WeylScal4} to utilise the \code{Llama} multipatch framework and have performed careful testing against analytic results for the $I$-invariant~\cite{Baker:2001sf} in Kerr.
+We have also cross-checked \code{WeylScal4} against \code{Psikadelia}~\cite{psikadelia}, another code which computes the Weyl scalars.
+Since this code was developed independently, the agreement is strong evidence that the codes are both correct.

 We performed simulations at two different grid spacings (the detailed grid structures used in our runs are listed in Table \ref{tab:grid}) to assess the effect of the numerical discretisation on the solution.
 Owing to high frequency numerical reflections from the inter-patch and refinement boundaries, we found it necessary to modify the grid structure when computing the falloff of $\Psi_0$ and $\Psi_1$ which, being the fastest decaying and lowest in amplitude, are the most affected by these reflections.
 In this case, we eliminated the angular grid patches entirely and used a purely Cartesian domain with an outer boundary causally disconnected from the region in which we could resolve these Weyl scalars.
 We found that the errors coming from refinement boundaries visible in $\Psi_0$ could be reduced significantly by switching the mesh refinement algorithm used from the standard Berger-Oliger~\cite{Berger:1984zza} scheme to the tapered grids scheme of~\cite{Lehner:2005vc}.
 This has the effect of eliminating the errors caused by time interpolation at the mesh-refinement boundaries.
+(The tapered grid scheme when used with 8th order finite differencing typically introduces a very high computational cost on the refined levels, but in our case the coarse level has so many grid points that this cost increase was not significant.)